 If you plan to live off-campus, you must prove in advance that you have a means of paying your rent.
 Plan on signing a lease agreement for 7, 9 or 12 months depending on your needs and the type of housing accommodation you select.

 To live on-campus you must request a housing application and sign a housing contract.
-Check out the website for more details about these on-campus apartments at www.mtsu.edu/housing/reshalls/womack.php .
+Check out their website for more details about Womack Lane apartments.
 For off-campus locations, go to www.mtsuoffcampus.com .Housing for Students With Physical Disabilities

 Most students with physical disabilities select the convenience of living on campus, but many of the privately owned, non-affiliated apartments catering to students have certain apartments that are accessible for students with disabilities.
 For off-campus locations, go to www.mtsuoffcampus.com .